EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/README.md

 ```

 where the `date` argument is a string with a single date, and the `parameter` argument is a string or a list of string with the
-ECMWF keys described above.
+ECMWF keys.
 Setting `'all'` as `parameter` download all the parameters at the given pressure level.
 The `level` argument is the pressure level, as a string or an integer.

 **Example:**